usecanvas/share-js-stream/README.md

 ## Usage

-When a connection is established on a ws server, create a ShareJS server client and tell it to listen on a ShareJSStream:
+When a connection is established on a ws server, tell a ShareJS server client to listen on a ShareJSStream:

 ```javascript
 var ShareJSStream = require('share-js-stream');